 In 2011 the Academy announced that it would strive towards the establishment of a Humanities Center in Amsterdam where, it was intended, all humanities institutes of the Academy would cooperate closely.
 During the past three years there have been intensive discussions between the Academy and the institutions involved.
 KITLV had a special position in this discussion.
 Initially, as the Academy considered abolition of KITLV among the possibilities.
 Fortunately this threat could be averted.
 Both KITLV and Leiden University (UL) consistently maintained that, given the fields of inquiry and the national and international profile of UL, KITLV cannot be better situated than on the Leiden campus.
 The board of the Academy showed its sensitivity for this reasoning.

 At the end of 2013, there appeared a variant plan in which KITLV would remain on the Leiden campus and cooperation with institutes and colleagues from the UL would strengthen.
 KITLV would remain a research institute of the Academy but would simultaneously become part of the currently developing Humanities Center.
-In contrast to this positive outcome, however, the current collections, owned by the Learned Society, will be transferred to the Leiden University library (UBL), which in the future will take care of the collection management of this loan.
-Part of the relevant budget will shift from the Academy to UBL, while also providing a significant savings.
+In contrast to this positive outcome, however, the KITLV collections, owned by the Vereniging KITLV, were transferred to the Leiden University Libraries (UBL), which now take care of the collection management of this loan.
+Part of the relevant budget shifted from the Academy to UBL, while also providing a significant savings.
 The details of this arrangement between the KNAW and the UL were agreed upon during the first half of 2014 as opposed to late 2013 as was intended.
-In this arrangement KITLV loses the second and historically oldest and most important pillar of the institution, namely the development and management of its world-renowned collections.
-This is particularly painful for the institute, especially the collections staff is either being transferred to the UBL or laid off.
-However, according to this agreement the UL will continue to develop the collection to ensure the strengthening of KITLV’s research.
-Under the circumstances, this seemed like the best possible outcome, as the General Assembly of the Association KITLV concluded.
+In this arrangement KITLV lost the second and historically oldest and most important pillar of the institution, namely the development and management of its world-renowned collections.
+This was particularly painful for the institute, especially for the collections staff who were either being transferred to the UBL or laid off.
+However, according to this agreement the UL will continue to develop the collections to ensure the strengthening of KITLV’s research.
+Under the circumstances, this seemed like the best possible outcome, as the General Assembly of the Vereniging KITLV concluded.

 In 2001 KITLV Press published a book in Dutch on the history of 150 years KITLV: Maarten Kuitenbrouwer, Tussen oriëntalisme en wetenschap (Between Orientalism and Science).
 In 2013, the English version of the book, translated by Lorri Granger and edited by Harry Poeze, appeared under the title Dutch Scholarship in the Age of Empire and Beyond.

-As from July 1, 2014, the KITLV library and collections are managed by University Libraries Leiden (UBL).
-Please check out these recommendations to (continue to) make use of these collections.
+As from July 1, 2014, the KITLV library and collections are managed by Leiden University Libraries (UBL).